Code-Institute-Submissions/colinflahive-MS2-TheCatharTrail/README.md

 *   Stack Overflow
 *   Code Institute Love Running Walk Through Project for the inspiration for the fade image with text on the homepage

+### Deployment

+The website was produced with Gitpod which was frequently pushed to the remote repository on Github IDE.

+This project was deployed in the followin manner:

+*   Login to Github select the repository link
+*   At the top of the selected repository select the 'Settings' icons
+*   Scroll down until the GitHub Pages section is showing
+*   Select the dropdown menu under Source and switch the selection from 'none' to 'master branch'
+*   When the page refreshes return to the GitHub Pages section the link to the website will now be displaying
+*   The notification should read 'Your site is published at 'https://colinflahive.github.io/MS2-TheCatharTrail/'

 #   Credits

 *   Allen Thomas Varghese my mentor who provided invaluable feedback, expertise, direction and knowledge throughout the project.